Battle of Goose Green: Attack on the airfield

-The 25IR platoon defending the airfield fell back into the Darwin-Goose Green track and was able to escape.
+The RI 25 platoon defending the airfield fell back into the Darwin-Goose Green track and was able to escape.
 Sergeant Sergio Garcia of 25IR armed with a machine-gun, single-handedly covered the withdrawal of his platoon during the British counterattack.
 He was posthumously awarded the Argentine Nation to the Valour in Combat Medal.
-Under orders from Major Carlos Alberto Frontera (second in command of 12IR), Sub-Lieutenant César Álvarez Berro's 12IR platoon took up new positions and helped cover the retreat of Gómez-Centurión's platoon still dragging their wounded along the Darwin-Goose Green track.
+Under orders from Major Carlos Alberto Frontera (second in command of RI 12), Sub-Lieutenant César Álvarez Berro's RI 12 platoon took up new positions and helped cover the retreat of Gómez-Centurión's platoon still dragging their wounded along the Darwin-Goose Green track.

 Four Paras of D Company and approximately a ten Argentines were killed in these engagements.
 Among the British dead were 29-year-old Lieutenant Barry and two NCOs, Lance-Corporal Smith and Corporal Sullivan, who were killed after Barry’s attempt to convince Sub-Lieutenant Juan Centuriónto surrender was disregarded.
-C Company did not lose anyone in the school fighting, but Private Steve Dixon of D Company was killed by shellfire.
+C Company did not lose anyone in the school fighting, but Private Steve Dixon of D Company was killed by an anti-aircraft or field artillery fire.

 The Argentine 35 mm guns, under the command of Sub-Lieutenant Claudio Braghini, reduced the schoolhouse to rubble after reports of sniper fire coming from the building.

 At around this time, three British Harriers attacked the Argentine 35 mm gun positions on Burntside Hill, radar-guided guns were unable to respond effectively because shrapnel had earlier struck the generator for the weapons and associated fire-control radar.
 Although it was not known at the time, the Harrier strike missed their intended target, but the Argentine antiaircraft guns were already out of action anyway.